cuongndc9/30-days-of-node/day30/client/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "The pessimist sees difficulty in every opportunity.
-The optimist sees opportunity in every difficulty." - Winston Churchill
+> "The only impossible journey is the one you never begin." - Tony Robbins
 <!-- INSPIRATIONAL_QUOTE_END -->